X-Genesis-Qhulut/alpha/README.md

 To avoid the effect of the secondary filter just leave the "comparison value" box empty.

 **Warning**: Comparing floating-point values (eg. map coordinates) for equality may fail due to implementation issues in the SQL server.
 Comparing floating-point numbers to be exactly equal to each other is notoriously difficult.

+#### Comparing for "in set" or "not in set"

+Another comparison is "in set" or "not in set".
+This allows you to supply a comma-separated list of values you want to compare to.
+For example, you could compare faction to "in set: 21,87" which would return rows which have faction either as 21 or 87.
+"Not in set" would return the inverse result.

+#### Comparing for a range

+You can also compare for a range.
+For example "10 to 20".
+In this case you must supply two numbers with the word "to" inbetween them, including a space on each side of the word "to".
+The range is inclusive.
+The comparison "not in range" would return the inverse result.

 ---